Maiva Drummond

+Biography

+Drummond was born in Bathurst, New South Wales in 1908 and lived most of her young life in Hay.

-Theatre
+Theatre and radio

-Drummond was born in Bathurst, New South Wales lived most of her young life in Hay.
-She first appeared in amateur productions of A Midsummer Night's Dream and The Boatswain's Mate in Sydney in 1927.
-By 1928 she was teaching elocution back in Hay and held a concert featuring her pupils as a fundraiser for the Parish Hall, where she later produced and performed in many fundraising entertainments.
+Drummond started her career in amateur theatre with productions of A Midsummer Night's Dream and The Boatswain's Mate in Sydney in 1927. the following year she was teaching elocution back in Hay and held a concert featuring her pupils as a fundraiser for the Parish Hall, where she later produced and performed in many fundraising entertainments.
 In 1934 she appeared in Heat Wave with the Little Theatre in Melbourne.
 The following year she played Florrie in Gregan McMahon's production of Sheppey.
 Also in the cast was her future husband, Paul O'Loughlin.

-Radio

 Her radio career began in Melbourne, appearing in radio plays on 3LO.
 She moved to Sydney in 1937 to take the role of Elsie in the serial As Ye Sow broadcast nationally, meanwhile appearing on stage from time to time, including J. C. Williamson's production of Personal Appearance in which she played a comedy role alongside Peter Finch.

-In the 1940s she played Jean Lawson in the long-running serial The Lawsons.
-To accommodate her pregnancy and early motherhood, Gwen Meredith wrote a train smash into the script.
+In the 1940s she played Jean Lawson in serial The Lawsons.
+To accommodate her pregnancy and early motherhood, writer Gwen Meredith wrote a train smash into the script.

-Drummond and Queenie Ashton had the last lines of the last episode recorded 30 September 1976:
+She appeared in serial Blue Hills, as Rose Bishop from 1949 until 1976, where she and co-star Queenie Ashton as Granny Bishop had the last lines of dialogue in the last episode recorded 30 September 1976: